-- 3(A).
-The Flagger shall be 16 years of age and a QMA member. - 3(B).
+3(A).
+The Flagger shall be 16 years of age and a QMA member.

+- 3(B).
 The Flagger's position is to be located on flag stand on the outside of the track. - 3(C).
 It is recommended that the Flagger remain in the flag stand during all event practice sessions, warm-ups and races. - 3(D).
 A halfway flag signal should not be used. - 3(E).
-A move-over or lapping flag should not be used.
+A move-over or lapping flag should not be used. - 3(F).

-- 3(F).
 The green flag should be displayed (held in open view for drivers, but not blocking track) at all times until replaced by another flag.
-The flag may be placed in a holder. - PRACTICE/WARM UP - 3(G).
+The flag may be placed in a holder. - 3(G).
 The yellow flag is to be displayed any time a car stops on the track and the area of the track where the car is stopped should be pointed out to the other drivers.
 The yellow is to remain displayed until all corner workers have cleared the racing surface. - 3(H).
 Safety Signal lights may be used around the track and controlled by the flag person. - 3(1).
 The red flag will be displayed any time injuries or potential injuries may have occurred or if track and/or wall repair is necessary.
 If there is an injured driver, NO cars may be moved from the racing surface or be worked on until the driver(s) have been cleared.
 For non-emergency requirements (refueling stops, debris removal, etc.) a yellow flag will be displayed indicating a caution for all drivers. - 3(J).
 Any car not remaining above the safety blend line should be black flagged so that the Race Director can remind the driver of correct track entry procedures and then the driver may return to the track. - 3(K).
 When time has expired for a practice session, the yellow flag will be displayed for one lap followed by a black flag in order to clear the track. - 3(L).
 Disobeying Flags Doing this deliberately or flagrantly to cause an accident or to gain a position.
-(Jumping starts, excessive speed and/or passing under yellow results in the driver receiving a black flag, CY, pulled off the track and being put to the back).
+(Jumping starts, excessive speed and/or passing under yellow results in the driver receiving a black flag, CY, pulled off the track and being put to the back). - 3(M).
+If yellow is displayed after the white flag, the procedure should be to throw the green & white together then the checkered.